 Are the COVID-19 vaccines FDA approved?

-The Pfizer vaccine, now named Comirnaty, received full FDA approval on August 23, 2021 for use in people ages 16 and older.
-It is also available for people ages 5 to 15 with Emergency Use Authorization (EUA).
-For those who are immunocompromised, a third dose of Comirnaty is also available with EUA.
+The Pfizer vaccine (Comirnaty) received full FDA approval for ages 16 years and older.
+Pfizer is also available for people ages 5 to 15 with Emergency Use Authorization (EUA).

 What does FDA approval mean?